 - Streamlined Recertifications for Fixed Income Households Columbia Housing will implement streamlined requirements for verifying and adjusting fixed income sources over a three-year cycle for families with an unadjusted income consisting of 90 percent or more from fixed income sources.
 In the initial year of a three-year cycle, CH will complete an annual income determination consistent with all applicable HUD regulations and guidance.
-In the second and third year of the three-year cycle, CH will obtain from the family a certification that their fixed income sources have not changed, and that the family's income is still made of at least 90 percent from fixed income sources by the Cost of Living Adjustment (COLA) that is applicable to that fixed income source instead of fully reverifying and recalculating the income source.
+In the second and third year of the three-year cycle, CH will obtain from the family certification that their fixed income sources have not changed, and that the family's income is still made of at least 90 percent from fixed income sources.
+If the family provides that certification in years two and three, CH will adjust the family's fixed income sources by the Cost-of-Living Adjustment (COLA) that is applicable to that fixed income source instead of fully reverifying and recalculating the income source.
 CH will provide a reexamination of non-fixed incomes sources, if applicable by applying the same inflation factor. - Adjustments for Inflation: Deductions and the asset limitation will be adjusted for inflation annually by HUD, ensuring that deductions do not lose value over time and that families are able to build more wealth without losing program assistance.